gedeschaines/robotics-toolbox-python/README.md

 * RTB for Python and Octave 4 currently use 'lsode' method to integrate differential equations of motion for manipulator dynamics, but ode45 is available for both and could be a user selectable feature.
-* Encountered several instances where fundamental differences between MATLAB and Python array/matrix operations ([refer here](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html)), type coercion and copy properties caused program errors in RTB for Python.
+* Encountered several instances where fundamental differences between MATLAB<sup>&reg;</sup> and NumPy array/matrix operations ([refer here](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html)), and Python type coercion and copy properties caused program errors in RTB for Python.
 Unidentified instances may still exist.
 * Enhancements to robot pose graphics capabilities and features will require more sophisticated data structures for the Robot class (i.e., for the handle and plotopt